elgriego/blog/README.md

 # Blog

-A simple blog integration using rails
+A blog integration using ruby on rails!

 # LICENSE